ncatlab/nlab-content/pages/6/6/2/0/266/content.md

 * MacLane, [[Categories Work|Categories for the working mathematician]]

-has a famous treatment of Kan extensions with a statement "everything (in category theory) is (an example of) Kan extension".
+has a famous treatment of Kan extensions with a statement: "The notion of Kan extensions subsumes all the other fundamental concepts in category theory".

 For the context of [[enriched category theory]] see chapter 4 of